CAR T-Cell Therapy: A Healthcare Professional's Guide - The Top 10 Questions Answered

 What is CAR T-Cell Therapy?

 Chimeric antigen receptor (CAR) T-cell therapy is a new form of cancer treatment now FDA approved.
 This personalized therapy is engineered from a patient's own T-lymphocytes to actively search and destroy cancer cells in patients failing other options.
-Several pharmaceuticals companies have CAR T-cells under investigation.
-Recently, the FDA Advisory Committee gave their stamp of approval on this marvel of biomedical engineering, and final decisions are expected in the fall, and Kymriah (tisagenlecleucel) from Novartis is now approved for some pediatric and young adult patients with acute lymphoblastic leukemia (ALL).
+Several pharmaceuticals companies have CAR T-cells under investigation and two are now approved.
+Kymriah (tisagenlecleucel) from Novartis is now approved for certain pediatric and young adult patients with acute lymphoblastic leukemia (ALL).
+Yescarta (axicabtagene ciloleucel), from Gilead, was given the go-ahead for large B-cell lymphoma in the fall of 2017, too.

 CAR T-cell therapy is not a "drug" in the usual sense, as might be used in chemotherapy; instead, it is a living biologic created from a patient's own cells.
 T-cells normally target cancer cells, but aren't always as efficient as they should be, and the rebuilt CAR T-cells can help to boost their cancer-killing ability.